Careers Programme

 Able to deal with numbers in a work place environment

-Arrangements for providing Lytchett students with access to information about further education (policy statement)
+Arrangements for providing Lytchett students with access to information about further education (see Provider Access Policy):

 The school policy is to ensure all our students have unrestricted access to information about vocational courses and apprenticeships available at further education establishments in the area.
-Bournemouth and Poole CollegeKingston Maurward College and Weymouth College are all invited to have a stand at our annual careers fair (which in 2020 will be a virtual event).
-In addition, all Year 9 students attend the Careers College at Weymouth College in the summer term.
+Bournemouth and Poole CollegeKingston Maurward College and Weymouth College are all invited to have a stand at our annual careers fair.
+In addition, all Year 9 students attend an assembly on KS4 courses available at Kingston Maurward College.

-Our Careers Manager informs students of all appropriate available courses, so that they can make informed choices.
+Our Careers Advisor is encouraged to inform students of all appropriate available courses, so that they can make informed choices.

 Years 7 to 11 Programme of Study for Careers, Economic Wellbeing, and Work-Related Learning